 Before jumping into the directions, I wanted to bring up a few points to consider before embarking on making your own Pikler Triangle.

 1.Bought vs. Handmade: Obviously since you are here, you are likely considering handmade.
 The benefits include cost savings, creating a one-of-a-kind heirloom piece and the ability to customize your Pikler.
-The downside is that making your own Pikler does require woodworking skills.
-If you, like me, do not have these skills, consider what family members can help out.
+The downside is that making your own Pikler does require woodworking skills and a lot of tools on hand.
+If you, like me, do not have these skills or tools, consider what family members can help out.

 2. Foldable vs. Non-Foldable: A non-foldable triangle is easier to make; however, it takes up more space.
 We opted for a foldable triangle so it could be put away when not in use.